coder/coder/docs/admin/configure.md

 that users and workspaces use to connect to Coder (e.g. https://coder.example.com).
 This should not be localhost.

+> Access URL should be a external IP address or domain with DNS records pointing to Coder.

 ## PostgreSQL Database

 Coder uses a PostgreSQL database to store users, workspace metadata, and other deployment information.